AC Unit is Running, But Not Cooling

 For more information, check out our blog: 5 Signs Your AC Unit is Too Small for Your House

-2. Air Filters Need to Be Changed
+2. Clogged Air Filters

 Can you name the last time you changed your air filters?
-If you can’t recall, it’s possible they may have a thick layer of dirt and debris blocking the airflow.
+If you can’t recall, they may have a thick layer of dirt and debris blocking the airflow.
 This may be the culprit; causing your AC coils to freeze.

 In order to know how often to change air filters, you should take into account several factors: the material the air filters are made of (the less expensive the filter, the more often you have to change it), how many people live in your home, whether you have pets, people with allergies, or if there are smokers in your household.